ffigura/Euler-deconvolution-python/README.md

 ## Reproducing the results

-The results and figures for the synthetic test are reproducible from the folder `code/`.
+The results and figures for the synthetic test are reproducible from the folder `code/test_4_sources` and `code/test_2_sources`.
-Ruuning the code `synthetic_euler_python.py` will allow the reprodution of the results.
+Ruuning the code `synthetic_test.py` will allow the reprodution of the results.
 For more information read the file `README.MD` or `README.txt` in the folder `code/`.